edopelawi/CascadingTableDelegate/README.md

 ## TODOs

-- Add sample page in the example with rich and long content.
-- Use the sample page in README.md.
 - Update to Swift 3 and check for new delegate / datasource methods in iOS 10.

 ## Example